ammaar0x01/Py_File_organiser/README.md

 - Status:       COMPLETED
 ---

-## Introduction
+### Introduction
+- This is a simple Python script used to organise files in a folder
-- run the script in a folder (directory) that you want to organise
+- Run the script in a folder (directory) that you want to organise
 ---

-## Project structure
+### Project structure
 ```plaintext
 Py_File_organiser/
 |── controlled_env/